I had known for a long time that Sega Master System (SMS) games can be played on a Sega Megadrive/Genesis (SMD) console

 I took the opportunity to add a few optional 0-ohm resistors to make it easier should I need to wire

 some of the signals differently.
-(In my schematic, the resistors labelled "NP"
+(In my schematic, the resistors labelled "NP" for not placed

 should not be normally installed.)